NARNIX0/NARNIX0/README.md

 ### 🚀 **Notable Projects & Competitions**

+#### 🏆 **HackLondon 2025 Winner - LLM (Long Lasting Matches)**
+- An AI matchmaking website that creates digital personality twins and lets them interact with other LLMs to simulate the "talking stage."
+A separate AI then assesses compatibility & chemistry based on these interactions.

 #### 🕌 **Interactive Prayer & Faith Wellbeing Alexa Skill**
 - Integrated **AWS Lambda** and **Aladhan API** for real-time prayer schedule and nearby Muslim-friendly amenities